FabiowQuixada/isml-linter/docs/rules/max-depth.md

 # "max-depth" Rule

-Defines a max depth a Isml tree node can have.
+Defines a max depth a ISML tree node can have.
 This is a good rule to keep your templates' complexity low.

 ## Notes